Advancing Secondary Science Education thru Tetrahymena

 Advancing Secondary Science Education through Tetrahymena (ASSET) is an organization at Cornell University that is dedicated to expanding the use of the protist Tetrahymena in K-12 classrooms.
 They are funded by the National Institutes of Health through the SEPA (Science Education Partnership Award) Program.
 Although their name includes the word "secondary," they have worked in recent years to develop materials for students in elementary, middle and high schools.
 The group develops modules, which are stand-alone labs or lessons that can be inserted into the curriculum of a class at the discretion of the teacher.

 Modules

 Modules are designed to be stand-alone lessons that fit into and complement a life science curriculum.
 The ASSET program ships all the equipment that is needed to complete the modules to the teacher in a reusable plastic container, at ASSET's expense.
 The teacher who requested the materials can use them for up to two weeks.
 At the end of the two weeks, the teacher uses a pre-paid return label to send the materials back in the same container.
-Some materials, such as live cells, may be sent separately to provide for a chance for the culture to be established in the teacher's classroom.
+Some materials, such as live cells, may be sent separately to provide a chance for the culture to be established in the teacher's classroom.